aria-1337/amazon-ads-suck/README.md

 ### Known bugs
 - Doesn't re-enter fullscreen, this is kinda tricky and the only potential fix would be to switch it from an extension to an app...
+- Stuff gets wacky when you attempt navigation during the ad break

 ### Things id like to do
 - Add a feature to upload/set some kind of content during the ad breaks